Integrated Palliative & End of Life Care MSc

 This programme is designed to make palliative and end-of-life care real, meaningful and accessible for all frontline clinical staff.
 The programme is suitable for nurses (community, hospital, nursing home, hospice), health and social care practitioners, allied health professionals, paramedics and doctors (GPs, specialist doctors and doctors in training).
 You will gain enhanced knowledge, confidence and competence in assessing the palliative and end-of-life care needs of patients and their families, with a particular focus on transforming end-of-life communication and the psychology of spiritual care and positive emotion.
 The impact in different disease trajectories will be explored, looking for similarities and differences and seeing how these might be managed.
 In addition, you will learn how to manage symptoms and address concerns arising across the four domains of holistic care (physical, psychological, spiritual and social), consider the ethical and legal aspects of care, and undertake an advanced practice project, underpinned by a detailed understanding of clinical education research.

-The programme introduces you to the philosophy, principles and national drivers of palliative care, assessment and symptom management.
+The course introduces you to the philosophy, principles and national drivers of palliative care, assessment and symptom management.

 You will study the trajectories of end-of-life care in a variety of diseases and conditions, examine holistic care from a physical, psychological, spiritual and social perspective, and gain skills and knowledge in both supporting family carers and providing bereavement support.